 Self-check-in kiosks massively improve the patient experience.
 They speed up queue times, simplify check-in, and make capturing patient data easy.

-However, they're also central contact points for countless patients and staff.
+However, they are also central contact points for countless patients and staff.
 People interact with the touchscreens on these devices every day.
-And with rising concerns over the hygiene of public touchscreens, it's more important than ever to understand the risks your kiosks can pose if they're not properly cleaned and protected.
+With rising concerns over the hygiene of public touch screens, it is more important than ever to understand the risks your kiosks could pose if they are not properly cleaned and protected.

-Know Your Germs: The Viruses That Spread Through Patient Touchscreens
+Know Your Germs: The Microbes That Spread Through Patient Touchscreens